tvsnarayana/AzureDevTestDeploy/docs/Getting Started with Hyper-V.md

 able to run tests against the latest versions.
 Finally, we will deploy the tested containers to a produciton server.

-While we will be focussing on Microsoft Azure, the instructions here are almost the same for any cloud provider supported by Docker Machine.

 # What You Will Learn #

     * How to install Docker and Docker Machine on Windows
     * How to use Docker Machine to create a Docker Host on Hyper-v
-	* How to use Docker to build and start a development environment
-	* How to build an deploy a two tier application using ASP.NET and Java
+	* How to build an deploy a containerized two tier application using ASP.NET and Java using Docker

 # Tools You will Use #